-Berkeley Carroll’s STEAM program is focused on offering students exciting opportunities to delve deeply into the intersections of Science, Technology, Engineering, Art and Math and develop skills to solve real-world problems.
+Berkeley Carroll’s STEAM program offers students exciting opportunities to delve deeply into the intersections of Science, Technology, Engineering, Art, and Math and develop skills to solve real-world problems.

-A STEAM approach also cultivates a multitude of skills, including collaboration, flexibility, creativity and innovation.
+A STEAM approach cultivates a multitude of skills, including collaboration. flexibility, creativity, and innovation.
 And the “A” in STEAM isn’t incidental: from the design process students learn to generate ideas, prototype, expect failure and learn from that failure to create an even better idea.